 This is also a principle that we practice and teach at the Barrett Group.
 We cannot make our clients be sincere.
 The client needs to achieve this on his or her own.
 But we can help them send sincere signals during a telephone conversation, a video or face-to-face interview, and even in the resumes and LinkedIn profiles they utilize to tell their stories.

 Clearly, we all can recognize when someone is being insincere.
 Their words and their actions do not add up.
 There are discrepancies that we might only detect viscerally, but we detect them, nonetheless.
 Overpromising.
 Lack of details.
 No supporting facts.
 Awkward pauses.
 Empty, placeholder words.
 Changing the subject.
 Underwhelming enthusiasm.
 These are some of the signs.
 There are many others.

 We help clients communicate their innate sincerity and authenticity to support their transferable skills and experience and discover opportunities in the unpublished (and other) market(s).

 In the last eleven weeks forty-one clients have signed contracts and/or fielded attractive offers—in the middle of a pandemic!

 Our methods work.
 We are effective and sincere.
 We are smiling from the eyes.
-Explore how we can help you, too.
+Explore how the Barrett Group can help you, too.
 Give us a call.